deesto/bnl-sdcc-st-group/README.md

 ## 15-19 Jul
 - ATLAS: VO, IAM user management, questions, troubleshooting
   - CERN to move IAM deployment from OpenShift to Kubernetes (OpenStack) [likely in September for ATLAS](https://twiki.cern.ch/twiki/bin/view/LCG/WLCGOpsMinutes240711)
-- Belle II: DIRAC version upgraded 16 Jul ("BelleDIRAC" v6.0.1), no downtime expected (except web app during migration)
+- Belle II: DIRAC version upgraded 16 Jul ("BelleDIRAC" v6.0.1), no downtime (except web app during migration)
-- Belle II: SuperKEKB schedule announced for run 2024c: 9 Oct - 27 Dec (or sooner depending on budget)
+- Belle II: SuperKEKB schedule announced for run 2024c: 9 Oct - 27 Dec (or shorter depending on budget)
 - Belle II: KEKCC replacement schedule announced by CRC coinciding with summer shutdown (2-5 Aug)
   - Data in current HSM tape system will not be available after 2 Aug, migrated to new system afterward
   - CentOS 7 LSF queues closed 30 Aug, to be resumed in new system 2 Sep in RHEL9